Q+A with Livio Capella, the Head of Academics at El Nomad Study Abroad Programs

 Ah!
 Great question.

-I think learning Spanish while being in a Spanish-speaking country really helps to expand the meaningful learning and emotional intelligence of my students.
+I think learning Spanish while being in a Spanish-speaking country helps to expand the meaningful learning and emotional intelligence of my students.
 It makes the language learning feel really exciting.
-They learn a new word in class and then suddenly they’re hearing it everywhere.
-It has more of that instant gratification feeling – which let’s just face it, feels really good!
+They learn a new word in class and then suddenly they’re hearing it everywhere outside of the classroom.

 Within my classes, I integrate a lot of local words spoken exclusively in Ecuador.
 That’s one thing that people never consider when studying Spanish – Spanish isn’t just Spanish.
 Spanish almost feels like a loose term to describe a bunch of different languages that occasionally (but rarely!) use the same words.
 Spanish in Ecuador sounds nothing like Spanish in Argentina and nothing like Spanish in Venezuela.
 Even Spanish in different parts of Ecuador sounds different.
 No one thinks about that when they start to learn Spanish.